 BLOCK INFORMATION REQUIRED SYSTEM OR COMPONENT Enter system or component.
 WAF SERIAL NO. Enter WAF serial number.
 TWD LINE ITEM NO. Enter next sequential number (1, 2, 3, etc.).
 TWD (TGI, DEFICIENCY LOG, DEFICIENCY REPORT, CWP, FWP) Enter TWD (e.g., TGI, Deficiency Log, Deficiency Report or other unique document identification.)
 BRIEF DESCRIPTION Enter brief description.
 1 ST CHECK Initials of 1 st person who reviews and ensures the line item is within the WAF work description and tagout boundaries.
-(NOTES 1 and 2) 2 ND CHECK AND AUTHORIZATION Initials of 2^{nd} person (independent from 1^{st}) who reviews and ensures work is within the WAF work description, tagout boundaries, that the WAF is in an authorized status and authorizes the line item.
+(NOTES 1 and 2) 2 ND CHECK AND AUTHORIZATION Initials of 2 nd person (independent from 1 st) who reviews and ensures work is within the WAF work description, tagout boundaries, that the WAF is in an authorized status and authorizes the line item.
 (NOTES 1 and 2) DATE AUTH Date line item was authorized.
 (NOTE 1) STATUS LINE ITEM BLOCK (C/T/X) Status of line item.
 (INI) & DATE Initials and date of person that verifies a line item is complete, transferred to another WAF or canceled.
 REMARKS Write any pertinent information (may be left blank).
-All TWDs not rev of TWD Record Sheet will be based on a review of the issued TWD. iewed (i.e., left blank) at time of WAF authorization are not eviews are completed.
-NOTE 2: Activities which c hoose to use the TWD Record Sheet must track and status only the

-TWDs approved and executed by their activity.
+- NOTE 1: 1st and 2nd checks of TWD Record Sheet will be based on a review of the issued TWD.
+All TWDs not reviewed (i.e., left blank) at time of WAF authorization are not authorized until reviews are completed. - NOTE 2: Activities which choose to use the TWD Record Sheet must track and status only the TWDs approved and executed by their activity.